-There is no better way to unwind and enjoy than to have a few drinks on the beach, and thanks to cities like Rio in Brazil, South America has developed a reputation for having some wonderful party beaches.
-After enjoying several hours of beautiful sunshine, when the sun starts to set, these beaches don't become quiet, but rather get rowdier and see the drink start to flow.
-Here are six of the best beaches to enjoy a party in South America.
+There is no better way to unwind and enjoy than to have a few drinks on the beach, and thanks to cities like Rio de Janeiro in Brazil, South America has developed a reputation for having some fantastic parties by the ocean.
+After enjoying several hours of beautiful daylight these beaches get rowdier once the sun sets, and the good times really start.

-With a climate that is welcoming throughout the year and excellent surfing conditions, Mancora is another beach destination that has seen a boom over recent years as thousands of people come throughout the year to enjoy the sandy beaches and vibrant nightlife.
-During the day the beaches are pleasant and relaxed, although often busy with Lima residents during public holidays, and the excellent seafood complements the lovely Peruvian drinks, with the Pisco Sour definitely worth a try.
-The town is also famous for hosting wild full moon parties, where the outdoor clubs keep the party going all night long.
+With a welcoming climate throughout the year and excellent surfing conditions, Mancora is another beach destination that has seen a boom over recent years.
+During the day, the beaches are pleasant and relaxed, although often busy with Lima residents during public holidays, and the excellent local seafood complements the local favorite Peruvian drink, the Pisco Sour.

 The town is infamous for hosting wild full moon parties, where the outdoor clubs keep the party going until the sun comes up.
 Party hopping along the coast is easy thanks to a fleet of motorized tuk-tuk always nearby, and the fare is typically just a few dollars.